agardnerIT/thekindkeptn/full-tour.md

 ```

 ## Job Executor Must Listen for Events
-The job executor service is currently configured to only listen and react on the `sh.keptn.event.hello.triggered` event.
+The job executor service is currently configured to only listen and react on the `sh.keptn.event.hello-world.triggered` event.
 This was set during the initial installation.

 We need the JES to fire on our new task events: `sh.keptn.event.je-deployment.triggered` and `sh.keptn.event.je-test.triggered`